khushiisaxena/Credit-Card-Fraud-Detection/README.md

-# Financial-Risk-Prediction-Using-Data-Engineering
+# Credit Card Fraud Detection
 Financial institutions face significant risks in lending, investments, and fraud.
 The ability to predict financial risks using advanced data engineering pipelines is critical.
 This hackathon challenges participants to design a scalable data pipeline that ingests, processes, and analyzes financial data to predict risk levels.

-# Credit Card Fraud Detection

 ## Overview